Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 Approval is sometimes treated as a UI feature.
 In Banger, it is part of the architecture.

 An agent action that needs review should be represented in the system as an approval request.
-That request can carry the proposed operation, the reason, the target, and the identity behind it.
 Admins can approve or reject it through the workspace flow.

 That makes approvals auditable and consistent.
 The approval is not just a modal that happened once on one machine.
 It is product state.